Favourite Or Favorite – British vs. American English

 0 Reviews

 Consistency is a crucial aspect of achieving coherence and clarity in academic writing.
-Nonetheless, students often find it challenging to distinguish between British English vs. American English, leading to confusion with the correct spelling of certain words, such as “favourite” or “favourite.”
+Nonetheless, students often find it challenging to distinguish between British English vs. American English, leading to confusion with the correct spelling of certain words, such as “favourite” or “favorite.”
 Continue reading to discover the subtle differences between these two English variants.

-“Favourite” or “favourite”
+“Favourite” or “favorite”

 British English